KevDoy/RenewedSolitude3DS/README.md

 # This is created by TCPixel
-I am only mirroring it, along with a few modifications, such as O3DS support
+TCPixel created Halo Revamped, this is a fork to create some improvements

-# Halo Revamped 3DS
+# Halo Renewed Solitude 3DS
-Halo Revamped is a Halo Style Quake Mod using ctrQuake
+Halo Renewed Solitude is a Halo Style Quake Mod using ctrQuake
 ctrQuake is a free, unofficial port of Quake for the Nintendo 3DS.

 ## Installation guide
 - Follow the guide for running homebrew at [http://smealum.github.io/3ds/](http://smealum.github.io/3ds/)
-- Download the latest `Revamped.zip` from the [releases page](https://github.com/CollinScripter/Revamped3DS/releases)
+- Download the latest `RenewedSolitude.zip` from the [releases page](https://github.com/KevDoy/RenewedSolitude3DS/releases)
-- Extract `Revamped.zip` to the root of your SD card
+- Extract `RenewedSolitude.zip` to the root of your SD card
-- Install `Revamped.cia` using [FBI](https://github.com/Steveice10/FBI/releases)
+- Install `RenewedSolitude.cia` using [FBI](https://github.com/Steveice10/FBI/releases)
-- Launch Halo Revamped from the Home Menu
+- Launch Halo Renewed Solitude from the Home Menu

 <!--
 ## Default keybinds